Sometimes when someone asks about water baptism, he would be told:

 Not confessing your faith before other people and the devil.

 Both of these violate the teachings of the Bible, and that’s not good.
-But whether the deliberate choice of not getting baptized would invalidate your salvation is something that I do not know.
+However, I do not believe the deliberate choice of not getting baptized would invalidate your salvation.

 The Symbolisms in Water Baptism